Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 You

-Helen, I have four red flags on this engagement.
-The commission is three times market rate.
-There’s a direct family connection to the procurement decision-maker.
-He’s refused ABC clauses.
-And the deliverables are undefined.
-I’m recommending a hold until we complete full due diligence.
+Helen, four red flags.
+Commission three times market rate.
+Direct family connection to the decision-maker.
+ABC clauses refused.
+Deliverables undefined.
+I’m recommending a hold until we complete due diligence.

 Richard Hale

-Alex, with respect — you’re applying a UK lens to a Gulf market.
-This is how business works out there.
+Alex, with respect, you’re applying a UK lens to a Gulf market.
 If we delay, we lose the bid window.

 Helen Carr

-Richard, I hear you.
-But four red flags on a single intermediary is not a lens problem.
-Alex, what does the due diligence look like and how long?
+Four red flags on a single intermediary isn’t a lens problem, Richard.
+Alex, what does it look like and how long?

 You

-Beneficial ownership check, PEP screening, independent fee benchmarking, client references, and a CPI review.
-Two to three weeks if we use our external provider.
+Beneficial ownership, PEP screening, fee benchmarking, client references, CPI review.
+Two to three weeks with our external provider.

 Helen Carr